 The General Manager of the Submarine Network Division at NEC Corporation told that the company is proud to have come so close to Shannon’s cornerstone of communication theory and added that NEC’s research and development teams will continue to explore the limits of even greater subsea capacity, flexibility, and cost-effectiveness.

 Back in 1975, the first optical fiber communication system operated at a bit rate of 45 Mbps.
 The current transmission capacity achieved NEC is more than 755,555 times higher than the first optical system.
-We have travelled a lot from our initial system.
+We have traveled a lot from our initial system.
 That’s quite interesting!
 Scientists have reported achievement of higher transmission speeds using different fiber types such as multi-core fibers.
 For example, the National Institute of Information and Communication in Tokyo reported 109 Terabits per second.
 The team developed a special fiber having seven cores inside a single cladding.
 Each core of the fiber was able to carry 15.6 terabits per second.

 Another record is set by NEC’s Dayou Qian, when he used 370 separate lasers to transmit light pulses at 101.7 terabits per second instead of using multicore fibers.
-Each laser contained a small packet of information, but combined to form a massive amount of data transfer.
+Each laser contained a small packet of information but combined to form a massive amount of data transfer.
 Dayou used 165 kilometers of optical fiber to demonstrate optical transfer rate.